ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 val length : 'a list -> int = <fun>
 ```

-The first definition of `length` has two parameters: the list to process and the accumulated length that has already been computed.
-Writing it this way makes it tail-recursive.
+The first definition of `length` has two parameters: the empty list `[]` to process and the accumulated length `_ :: u` that has already been computed.
+Writing it this way makes it [*tail-recursive*](https://en.wikipedia.org/wiki/Tail_call).

-In practice, computing a list's length always starts with the accumulator set to nil.
+In practice, computing a list's length always starts with the accumulator set to `[]`, an empty list (called "nil").
 Therefore, the first definition is shadowed by the second where the accumulator parameter is set to 0.
+Anything written after will refer to the second definition (`0`).

+> Note: Lists are covered in the [Data Types](/docs/data-types) tutorial

 ### Inner Shadowing

 A local definition may shadow any other definition, just like a global definition does.
 The only difference is that shadowing is limited to the local definition's scope.
+Therefore, anything written after will still take the first definition, as shown:
 ```ocaml
 # let d = 21;;
 val d : int = 21